PLEASE NOTE - FLOOD DAMAGE SUPPORT

-Capital, Spotlight and Revenue grants applications are considered by the Cabinet Grants Panel that meets three times a year.
+Capital, Spotlight and Revenue grants applications (including the Community & Economic Development fund) are considered by the Cabinet Grants Panel that meets three times a year.
 Meetings are usually held in January, May and September.

 The Spotlight Programme is intended to put the Council in closer touch with diverse sectors of the community across Mid Sussex and aims to "spotlight" particular parts of the community that may need additional help.
 Each year the Council will adopt a theme and grants are awarded to voluntary groups working in that particular field that may need additional help for one-off projects, such as funding to purchase an item of equipment or to hold a special event.
 Contact the Council's Community Development Officer for information on this year's Spotlight Programme theme.